-Computer Networks Icon
+Computer Network Icon Design

 The interconnection of set-off devices (or nodes) such as printers, computers, and scanners, etc., through a communication link, is called a Computer Network.
 The device must be capable of sending or receiving information from other nodes connected within the network.
 Networks use a distributed type of processing wherein, multiple computers share the work for accomplishing the task.
 Based on the size, networks are categorized into the LAN, WAN, PAN, MAN, WLAN, CAN.